 The employment contract can be terminated if there are real and serious reasons to do so.
 Severance payments are to be awarded to dismissed employees who have completed at least five years of service n that line of work.
 There is no applicable severance payment in case of resignation.
 The applicable notice period can vary and are expressed in the agreement.

 Working conditions and benefits for employees in Luxembourg

-The labor law also regulates the minimum working conditions employers must provide as well as the minimum remuneration and benefits their employees are entitled to.
+The labour law also regulates the minimum working conditions employers must provide as well as the minimum remuneration and benefits their employees are entitled to.
 According to law, the general maximum working time is 40 hours per week or eight hours per day but exceptions can be made in certain branches.
 Employees can work overtime but only if this is previously approved for that company and it must be remunerated or compensated for with free time.
 In general, individuals in senior management positions are not usually required to perform overtime hours.

 There are 10 annual public holidays in Luxembourg and employees working full-time are entitled to 25 business days of holiday each year.
 Certain categories of employees or those working in certain conditions might be entitled to additional free days.
 The employer must also pay attention to the sick leave the employees are entitled to.
 If an individual informs the employee in writing of an accident or sickness and he/she sends a medical proof of the incapacity to work, then the employer cannot dismiss the employee for a period of 26 days following the illness or accident.